 Anyhow, they were harmless little warts.
 They didn’t cause me any pain.
 They didn’t seem to spread or grow.
 I have had them for as long as I could remember.

 When I started milling my own wheat and making bread my warts went away.
-I haven’t even thought about them for a decade.
+I haven’t even thought about them for more than a decade.
 They were a thing of my past.

-Guess who came back this week (the last week of the Whole30)?
+Guess who came back the last week of the Whole30?

 Yup.
 They are back.
-AND they are red (they’ve never been red before).
+AND they are red.